r3trofitted/thundervein_zero/docs/notes.md

 *   AR encrypted attributes could/should be used for the players' actual email address.
 *   Attacks will need a special "pending" status while the game waits for the defender to pick a guess.
 Which means, in turn (ah ah) that a turn resolution will not be atomic.
+*   There is a special case of attacks: the "switcheroo attacks", when a player from zone A attack a player from zone B, and at the same time, B attacks A. In this situation, nothing special happens if one attack succeeds but not the other, or if both fail.
+However, if both attacks succeed, then we need to ensure that the game handle the post-victory moves correctly – i.e. that A and B trade places (minus 1 unit, supposedly left behind).
+*   In the same vein, how do properly handle "chain orders"?
+E.g. if A attacks B while B attacks C?
 *   [ ] Implement a way to know when a player is eliminated from a game (e.g. strike their name on the monitoring page)